TRIQS/triqs/doc/reference/montecarlo/tutorial.rst

 section :ref:`Random number generator <random>`.

 That's it!
-Why don't you try to write your own Monte Carlo describing an :ref:`Ising chain in a field <isingex>`!
+Why don't you try to write your own Monte Carlo describing an :ref:`Ising chain in a field <isingex>`?
 You will find the solution in :ref:`this section <ising_solution>`.